Eschatologue/CM_wiki/docs/class/ranger/index.md

 ## Level 1: Spellcasting

 You have learned to channel the magical essence of nature to cast spells.
-See the Player’s Handbook for the rules on spellcasting.
+See the Player's Handbook for the rules on spellcasting.
 The information below details how you use those rules as a Ranger.

 ### Spell Slots

 The Ranger table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Long Rest.

 **Prepared Spells of 1st+ Level.** You prepare the list of spells of 1st level and higher that are available for you to cast with this feature.
 To start, choose two 1st-level spells from the Ranger spell list.
 Rather than choosing, you may start with Cure Wounds and Ensnaring Strike.

 The number of spells on your list increases as you gain Ranger levels, as shown in the Prepared Spells column of the Ranger table.
 Whenever that number increases, choose additional spells from the Ranger spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a 5th-level Ranger, your list of prepared spells can include six Ranger spells of 1st or level 2, in any combination.
+For example, if you're a 5th-level Ranger, your list of prepared spells can include six Ranger spells of 1st or level 2, in any combination.

-If another Ranger feature gives spells that you always have prepared, those spells don’t count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Ranger feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

 ### Changing Your Prepared Spells